 tail.
 The center part of the ski is called the wax pocket and either contains

 grip wax, or on a

 no wax ski, a fish scale pattern.
 Either the wax or fish

 the weighted ski for kicking, while the unweighted ski glides forward.

 Resulting in a beautifully rhythmic kick & glide.

 XC skis are the most efficient way to traverse snow on foot as long

-as its not too deep.
+as its not too deep or steep.
 Three types of bindings are typically used.
 A three pin which is the

 traditional binding, a cable binding which is preferred for backcountry use, and the New Nordic Norm

 (NNN) which consists of a horizontal pin molded into the toe of the boot which is then